RoxanneAlbutt/ps-sanitize-layernames/README.md

 4. Restart Photoshop.
 The script should now be available in `File ▸ Scripts ▸ santize-layernames`.

 ### Usage
-* Removes all filename friendly characters from layernames.
+* Removes all non-filename-friendly characters from layernames.
 This makes it easier when batch saving all layers.
 * Characters not removed are: a-z, 0-9 and -
 * You can customize which letters to keep/remove by editing the regex variable in the script.